James-workshop/RGB-Matrix-LED-Mario-Bros.-Clock/README.md

 Here is a record of my production process.

+# Important Notes
+Since this project uses ESP32-HUB75-MatrixPanel-DMA library, due to the high-speed optimized nature of this library, only specific LED panels are supported.

+## LED Panel driver chips known to be working well
+* ICND2012
+* RUC7258
+* FM6126A
+* ICN2038S
+* FM6124
+* SM5266P
+Therefore, before purchasing any LED Panel, you should consult the seller, what LED driver IC does the LED Panel use?

 # Hardware
 * Custom PCB x 1
 * LED panel (HUB75； RGB 64 X 64；P3）